 How did your 12-week Assessed Internship Program with Shell give you an insight into Shell as an organization, the culture, projects and type of work?

 I got to work within a team of process engineers out on an operating site, carrying out a number of projects that gave me the chance to work with people from across the refinery.
 By working as a member of the team, attending meetings, and collaborating with people from all kinds of disciplines and backgrounds, I got great exposure to the type of work that goes on at an operating site and the working culture at Shell.

 What type of work did you do during your internship; did you have a specific project?

-I was lucky enough to have a few interesting projects to work on.
-One involved taking plant data and doing computer simulations to look at ways of optimizing operations; while another project involved getting out on site with operators and technicians to assess how certain equipment was operating.
+I was lucky enough to have a few really interesting projects to work on.
+One involved taking plant data and doing computer simulations to look at ways of optimising operations; while another project involved getting out on-site with operators and technicians to assess how certain equipment was operating.
 Finally, the other focus was around lab data analysis, and looking at ways to take advantage of new lab testing techniques to improve the way we monitor the plant.

 How would you describe your experience of the Shell internship?
 What would you say to students thinking about an internship with Shell?

 I absolutely loved my time as an intern; I had wonderful supervisors and mentors, as well as other staff from across the site that were always happy to take the time to answer questions, assist with projects, or just teach me about different aspects of the business.
 It was completely eye-opening in terms of getting to see and experience first-hand the kind of opportunities that were available as a graduate chemical engineer in this industry.
 I would definitely encourage anyone with the slightest interest in a career in energy to apply for a Shell internship.

 How did your assessed internship prepare you for your career and how did it feel knowing you had secured a graduate position well before your graduation date?